-Several aggregation methods have been proposed in the literature, each with specific trade-offs for benchmarking.
+Several aggregation methods have been proposed for forecasting benchmarks, each with different trade-offs.

-\textbf{Average rank} has been widely used in the benchmarking literature \citep{aksu2024gift,ansari2024chronos}.
-As we show in \cref{app:avg-rank-avg-winrate}, average rank is mathematically equivalent to the average win rate $W_j$.
-The two induce exactly the same ordering of models, differing only by an affine transformation.
-Since ranks scale with the number of models and lack a natural extension to pairwise comparisons, we prefer reporting win rates, which are bounded between $0$ and $1$ and extend directly to pairwise evaluations.
+\textbf{Average rank} is widely used in forecasting benchmarks \citep{aksu2024gift,ansari2024chronos}.
+As shown in \cref{app:avg-rank-avg-winrate}, average rank is mathematically equivalent to the average win rate $W_j$, inducing the same model ordering.
+However, ranks scale with the number of models and do not naturally extend to pairwise comparisons.
+We therefore prefer win rates, which are bounded between $0$ and $1$ and extend directly to pairwise evaluation.

-\textbf{Bradley--Terry (Elo) scores} \citep{bradley1952rank} have been applied in diverse domains, from large language models \citep{chiang2024chatbot} to tabular benchmarks \citep{erickson2025tabarena}.
-As we show in \cref{app:avg-winrate-elo}, when all models are compared on all tasks, Bradley--Terry scores induce the same model ranking as average win rates.
-In other words, average rank, average win rate, and Bradley--Terry scores are equivalent in terms of model ordering given our setup in \cref{sec:aggregation}.
-We choose to report win rates for simplicity.
+\textbf{Bradley--Terry (Elo) scores} \citep{bradley1952rank} have been applied across domains, from large language models \citep{chiang2024chatbot} to tabular benchmarks \citep{erickson2025tabarena}.
+As shown in \cref{app:avg-winrate-elo}, when all models are compared on all tasks, Bradley--Terry scores induce the same ranking as average win rates.
+Thus, average rank, average win rate, and Bradley--Terry scores are equivalent under our setup (\cref{sec:aggregation}), and we report win rates for simplicity.

-\textbf{Nemenyi post-hoc test} with critical difference diagrams \citep{demvsar2006statistical} is another rank-based method, since it relies on average ranks as input.
-It controls family-wise error rates but is often overly conservative, frequently failing to detect meaningful differences \citep{garcia2008extension}.
-Moreover, it yields only binary significance decisions without quantifying effect sizes.
-Confidence intervals on win rates provide a more informative alternative: they preserve the intuitive interpretation of win rates and display the magnitude and uncertainty of performance differences directly.
+\looseness=-1 \textbf{Nemenyi post-hoc tests} with critical difference diagrams \citep{demvsar2006statistical} are also rank-based, relying on average ranks.
+While they control family-wise error rates, they are often conservative and provide only binary significance decisions without effect sizes \citep{garcia2008extension}.
+In contrast, confidence intervals on win rates directly convey the magnitude and uncertainty of performance differences.

 \textbf{Geometric mean relative error (GMRE)}~\citep{ansari2024chronos,aksu2024gift} yields rankings identical to skill scores since $\operatorname{GMRE}_j = 1 - S_j$.
-We adopt this established approach with two modifications: extreme values are clipped to limit the contribution of outliers, and we report its complement (the skill score) to maintain a consistent “higher-is-better” interpretation across all aggregation methods.
+We adopt this approach with two modifications: clipping extreme values to reduce outlier influence and reporting its complement (the skill score) to maintain a consistent “higher-is-better” interpretation.